saadl27/PuckoPolis/README.md

     - **test.o**:
         - created by the assembler
         - is an object file and contains machine language
+    - **test.d**:
+        - D source code file: contains all the information about the different includes within the .c file

 # Task 2: Assembly code description
 >### Code block 1